The NEW Neuromuscular Stimulator TOF monitor

 Combined Nerve Mapping and Nerve Location

-This technology provides a cost effective alternative to ultrasound techniques for determining anatomical deviations prior to needle insertion.
-The technique reduces the time of the procedure and provides favourable patient comfort and safety.
+This technology provides a cost-effective alternative to ultrasound techniques for determining anatomical deviations prior to needle insertion.
+The technique reduces the time of the procedure and provides favorable patient comfort and safety.

 Read more on nerve mapping techniques

 Charge Transfer Waveform of our Neuromuscular Stimulator TOF monitor: